That being said, pinpointing the source of your pain could really help your ability to treat it correctly.

 Your sciatic nerve ultimately connects your brain stem to your foot muscles, so when it lights up in pain, the lower half of your body can’t ignore it.

-Sciatic nerve pain is often called Sciatica.
-Contrary to the name, however, Sciatica may not originate in its namesake nerve.
-In other words: Even if you don’t directly damage your sciatic nerve, you can experience this brand of serious discomfort.
+Sciatic nerve pain is often called sciatica.
+Contrary to the name, however, sciatica may not originate in its namesake nerve.
+In other words: Even if you don’t directly damage your sciatic nerve, you can experience this kind of serious discomfort.
 Sciatica actually refers to a type of pain that can come from all sorts of other conditions.
-Some of the most common reasons you’ll end up with Sciatica include:
+Some of the most common reasons you’ll end up with sciatica include:

 - Pregnancy.
 Being pregnant changes your body in a lot of ways – and most of them affect your lower back.
 Because your bambino is putting so much pressure on your pelvis and hips, being pregnant can lead to sciatic pain.

 - Broken Bones.
 If you break your leg along the nerve (even if the nerve itself isn’t damaged), you may still notice referred pain.

 - Pulled Muscles.
 Maybe you pulled your back muscle lifting weights, or perhaps you aren’t exactly sleeping on the best mattress for lower back pain, and you tossed and turned the wrong way.
 Any time you aggravate a muscle near your sciatic nerve, it could lead to irritation of the nerve.

 - Herniated Disc.
 This is the most common cause of sciatica.
 Discs provide a cushion between your vertebrae (kind of like the cream in the center of an Oreo).
 When a disc gets out of place, it can push on the roots of the sciatic nerve.